 While the Company believes that it is appropriate for every citizen to take an active interest in political and governmental affairs, all participation should be done solely as a private citizen.
 Any political contributions as a representative of the Company must be in accordance with FECA that prohibits contributions in federal elections, although contributions may be made from separate segregated funds (also called political action committees or PACs) established by the Company.
-Further, the Company may make contributions up to the limits established by the California Fair Political Practices Commission for state and local elections.
 For these purposes, use of any of the Company's facilities, equipment, supplies or manpower for political activities will be considered to be a contribution.
-Under no circumstances may the Company require staff members to contribute to, support or oppose any political group or candidate.
+Under no circumstances may the Company, Director or Officer require or solicit staff members, customers or vendors to contribute to, support or oppose any political group or candidate.
+The Company does not contribute to any political group or candidate.